bitcast-network/bitcast-deploy/README.md

   </a>
 </p>

-# Bitcast Deploy — Multi-Validator Setup
+# Bitcast — The Decentralized Creator Economy

 Bitcast is a decentralized protocol connecting brands with creators through on-chain incentives across multiple content platforms.